tedneward/Azgaarnoth/Classes/Monk/AscendantDragon.md

 --|------
 1 |You found that you are the ancient offspring of a dragonmarked individual of power, and that discovery connected you to the draconic power flowing within you.
 2 |You received a blessing at the hand of an Ascendant Dragon monk as a child, and that blessing took root in you and grew.
-3 |You studied at a monastery that traces its teachings back centuries or more to a single dragon’s instruction.
+3 |You studied at a monastery that traces its teachings back centuries or more to a single dragon's instruction.
-4 |You spent long stretches meditating in the ruin of an ancient dragon’s lair, absorbing its ambient magic.
+4 |You spent long stretches meditating in the ruin of an ancient dragon's lair, absorbing its ambient magic.
 5 |You found a scroll written in Draconic that contained inspiring new techniques.
 6 |After a dream that featured a five-handed dragonborn you awoke with altered ki, reflecting the breaths of dragons.